ta0kira/zeolite/README.md

 that `@value` is *not* needed in the interface.

 Argument and return types can be overridden when refining, as long as the types are compatible with the originals.
-Overridding can be done in either the declaration or definition.
+Overriding can be done in either the declaration or definition.

 <pre style='color:#1f1c1b;background-color:#ffffff;'>